aces/Loris/modules/data_release/README.md

 ## Purpose

-The Data Release module can be used to easily distribute packaged data releases of the study.
+The Data Release module can be used to distribute packaged data releases of the study to the analysis team.
+This module can be used by projects which desires to publish based on the exact same set of data referred as data release.
+Along the lifespan of a study, several data releases might be made available as the dataset keeps growing.

 ## Intended users